evolutics/iftree/README.md

 has since developed into something more flexible.

 Here is how I think Iftree compares to related projects for the given criteria.
+Generally, while Iftree has defaults to address common use cases, it comes with first-class support for arbitrary file data.

 | Project                                                                            | File selection                                      | Included file data       | Data access via                                                                                     |
 | ---------------------------------------------------------------------------------- | --------------------------------------------------- | ------------------------ | --------------------------------------------------------------------------------------------------- |